taifaya38-stack/Healh-Plan-Insurance-Analysis/README.md

 🛠 Methodology

-Data cleaning and preprocessing
+- Data cleaning and preprocessing

-Standardization of identifiers across datasets
+- Standardization of identifiers across datasets

-Merging benefits, cost-sharing, and network data
+- Merging benefits, cost-sharing, and network data

-Exploratory data analysis (EDA)
+- Exploratory data analysis (EDA)

-Visualization and interpretation of key patterns
+- Visualization and interpretation of key patterns

-The full workflow is documented step-by-step in the Jupyter notebook.
+- The full workflow is documented step-by-step in the Jupyter notebook.

 📈 Key Insights (Summary)

-Significant variation exists in cost-sharing levels across plans
+- Significant variation exists in cost-sharing levels across plans

-Certain benefit structures are associated with higher out-of-pocket costs
+- Certain benefit structures are associated with higher out-of-pocket costs

-Provider network size and structure may influence plan accessibility
+- Provider network size and structure may influence plan accessibility

-Merging benefits and network data enables deeper, more actionable insights
+- Merging benefits and network data enables deeper, more actionable insights

 🧪 Tools & Technologies

-Python
+- Python

-Pandas
+- Pandas

-NumPy
+- NumPy

-Matplotlib / Seaborn
+- Matplotlib / Seaborn

 📊 Power BI Dashboard

 This project includes an interactive Power BI dashboard analyzing:

-- Health plan benefits
+- Health plan benefits based on each metal level ( platinium , gold, silver, bronze, catastrophic)
-- Cost-sharing mechanisms
+- the distibution of metal levels accross the majority of US states
-- Provider network characteristics
+- Prediction of the last final price for each patient based on the level metal, the state , and on the category of age he's ore she's under it ,either the young or the old category.